openhab/openhab-js/README.md

 The openHAB JavaScript library provides type definitions for most of its APIs to enable code completion is IDEs like [VS Code](https://code.visualstudio.com).
 To use the type definitions, install the [`openhab` npm package](https://npmjs.com/openhab) (read the [installation guide](https://github.com/openhab/openhab-js#custom-installation) for more information).
-If an API does not provide type definitions and therefore autocompletion won‘t work, the documentation will include a note.
+If an API does not provide type definitions and therefore autocompletion won't work, the documentation will include a note.

 ### Items